Amid rival sloganeering, Shah says PM will develop Odisha in cooperation with BJD | Politics

 “A woman from a poor tribal village of Odisha has gone on to become the ‘Mahamahim’ (Honourable President) of India.
 Dharmendra Pradhan is the Union Education Minister and Ashwini Vaishnaw is the Railway Minister.
 (Bisheswar) Tudu is also a member of the council of ministers.
 Odisha had never got such a huge representation at the national level since Independence.
 Therefore, it is Achhe Din for the state,” Shah said.

 Noting that Odisha has huge potential to emerge as a “state of possibilities”, Shah said, “There is a long coastline, rich mineral resources, forests and talented human resources here.
 I see a great future here.”
-Drawing a parallel between Odisha and his native state of Gujarat, he noted that Lord Jagannath is widely worshipped in the two states.

-“Odisha is located in the east, Gujarat in the west.
-Lord Jagannath is the one who unites people of east and west,” Shah said.
+The chief minister, during his address, welcomed Shah to Odisha.

+His statement came after a BJP MP alleged that no state minister nor any senior official like the home secretary or the DGP was present at the airport to receive Shah at the airport when he landed at about 1.30 am.

+The MP, Aparajita Sarangi, tweeted: ''How does one explain this callousness?
+Indifference or on purpose?
+A special secretary of the home department represented the state government there. ”It is a matter of happiness that Hon’ble Union Home Minister Amit Shah has joined the function along with me.
+I welcome him to Odisha,” Patnaik said and then shifted to the subject of the function.
+The Media should discharge its duty without any fear or favour, Patnaik said.

 Before the programme at the indoor stadium, Shah offered prayers at Lingaraj temple in Bhubaneswar, and visited the Netaji museum in Cuttack, where he also paid floral tributes to the revolutionary leader.